 The jury is in, and the verdict is unanimous.
 Shaker style kitchen cabinets remain as universally popular today as ever.
-But just what is it about Shaker style kitchen cabinets that has secured their place as a kitchen design classic?
+But just what is it about Shaker style kitchen cabinets that have secured their place as a kitchen design classic?
 That’s what we’re going to focus on today starting with a brief history of the Shaker style.

 A Brief History of Shaker Style Cabinets